vict-shevchenko/reactive-mobx-form/README.md

   }
 }

-const ContactFormReactive = reactiveMobxForm('contacts', schema)(ContactForm); // 2nd parameter (schema) is optional.
+const ContactFormReactive = reactiveMobxForm('contacts' [, formDefinition])(ContactForm); // 2nd parameter (formDefinition) is optional.

-// Use 2nd parameter to specify predefined initial values and validation rules, see format below.
+// Use 2nd parameter to specify
+// - predefined initial values and validation rules, see format below.
+// - configuration for validation mechanism
+// - specify custom error messages
-// If you get initial values from server, better pass them as 'schema' paramter to Form in parent component
+// If you get initial values from server, better pass them as 'schema' attribute to Form Component in parent component

 export default ContactFormReactive;
 ```